roofrack/dotfiles/bin/tmux-sessions/Readme.md

 - run `tmdeleteSessionNames.sh` to terminate all tmux sessions and give the option to delete the saved set-up-session files

-- I use VTR vim-tmux-runner to run code which seems to works well
+- I use VTR vim-tmux-runner to run code which seems to work well